 Seat Owner Priority

-Upon being selected for a seat and paying their fee, each Artist Alley vendor will be given a color-coded and numbered token.
-This token will match a seat number for a specific day.
+Upon being selected for a seat and paying their fee, each Artist Alley vendor will be given a token; this token will match a seat number for a specific day.
 This is your proof of payment and your rental of the seat for that day; do not misplace it.
+This token expires at 6AM the following morning.

 - The rightful owner of this token has the right to evict anyone sitting in their seat at any time during the day for which it is valid.
 Anyone sitting in a seat that is not the owner of that seat must immediately vacate upon request by the owner.